 [1,3,4,5].
 A beautiful and instructive specimen of Palaeonitella with

 two bloated internodal cells is shown in every one of these

-publications, which might give rise to the assumption that this were
+publications, which might mislead to the assumption that this were

 the usual arrangement of the globules.
 Hence the